hphelion/documentation/cli.windows.md

 ---
 layout: default
-title: "HP Cloud Environment CLI Software for Windows PowerShell"
+title: "HP Helion Public Cloud CLI Software for Windows PowerShell"
 permalink: /cli/windows/
 product: win-cli

 ---
 # Windows PowerShell Command Line Interface

-The HP Cloud environment command-line interface (CLI) software for Windows PowerShell allows Windows users to manage their HP Cloud services from the command line.
+The HP Helion Public Cloud command-line interface (CLI) software for Windows PowerShell allows Windows users to manage their HP Helion Public Cloud services from the command line.

 Surf to the appropriate page to learn how to install the software, use the various features, and see how to go about getting help.